pc494/pc494/README.md

 ### Hi there, I'm Phillip Crout 👋

-- 🔭 I’m currently working on open science and software, while also supporting some projects from my time as a PhD student.
+- 🔭 I’m currently working on open science and software, while also supporting some projects from my time as a [PhD student](https://github.com/pyxem).
 - 🌱 Learning List: Advanced SQL, Causal Methods, Javascript and how to chill out in my free time!
-- 🤔 I’m looking for a code-heavy data role.
 - 💬 Pronouns: he/him